uploadcare/uploadcare-js-api-clients/README.md

 #### `doNotStore: boolean`

-Forces files uploaded with a widget not to be stored.
+Forces files uploaded with a `UploadClient` not to be stored.
 For instance, you might want to turn this on when automatic file storing is enabled in your project, but you do not want to store files uploaded with a particular instance.